-Gum disease is a broad term that we tend to use when there is any level of inflammation within the gums, which could be caused for many reasons!
-Small signs such as swelling, redness and bleeding from the gums are indicative of active gum disease, the causes of which are discussed in this article.
-We at Wyndham Dental Solutions love to help you understand your dental problems, before we help you treat them!
+Gum disease is a broad term that we tend to use when there is any level of inflammation within the gums, which could be caused due to many reasons.
+Small signs such as swelling, redness and bleeding from the gums are indicative of active gum disease, which we’ll go into more detail below.
+Our dentists at Wyndham Dental will help you understand your dental problems and what’s causing them before we treat them.

 Any form of inflammation in the gums is known as gingivitis, and if that progresses into the underlying supporting tissues of the teeth and alveolar (jaw) bones, it is then termed periodontitis, which is more severe in nature.
 From a lack of good oral hygiene to severe inflammatory conditions, the causes can vary!